Majorana zero modes in gate-defined germanium hole nanowires: Topological phase diagrams

 Figure~\ref{fig:field_and_strain_dependence_parabolic} shows the same quantities as Fig.~\ref{fig:field_and_strain_dependence_square} but for the case of a parabolic confinement potential along the $y$ direction.
 In all panels, the overall trends are consistent with the ones observed for hard-wall confinement, showing that the details of the confinement potential only lead to quantitative, but not qualitative, changes in the behavior of the system.
 From Fig.~\ref{fig:field_and_strain_dependence_parabolic}(a), we see that the maximal topological gaps are generally smaller than in the hard-wall case, mainly because the parabolic confinement is softer than the hard-wall confinement.
 Additionally, the maximal topological gaps are shifted to larger electric fields since (1) the dependence of the effective $g$ factor on the electric field is less pronounced [see Fig.~\ref{fig:field_and_strain_dependence_parabolic}(b)] and (2) the spin-orbit energies are significantly reduced compared to the hard-wall case [see Fig.~\ref{fig:field_and_strain_dependence_parabolic}(c)].
 As such, the increase in spin-orbit energy with the applied electric field outweighs the detrimental effects of a slightly reduced $g$ factor up to relatively large electric fields, moving the maximal topological gap to $\mathcal{E}_z\approx 1.5$~V$\mu$m$^{-1}$.
-Again, the electric field does not significantly influence the induced superconducting gap, see Fig.~\ref{fig:field_and_strain_dependence_parabolic}(d).

-Figure~\ref{fig:field_and_strain_dependence_parabolic}(e) shows that large values of strain generally reduce the topological gap.
+Figure~\ref{fig:field_and_strain_dependence_parabolic}(d) shows that large values of strain generally reduce the topological gap.
 In fact, for all but the most narrow channels, the maximal topological gap occurs at zero strain.
-This is consistent with the behavior of the effective $g$ factor [see Fig.~\ref{fig:field_and_strain_dependence_parabolic}(f)] and the spin-orbit energy [see Fig.~\ref{fig:field_and_strain_dependence_square}(g)], where especially the latter decreases significantly with increasing strain.
-Finally, the effective superconducting gap shows a weak dependence on strain, see Fig.~\ref{fig:field_and_strain_dependence_square}(h).
-Indeed, due to the soft confinement along the $y$ direction, the system is closer to the 2D limit than in the hard-wall case, such that the HH-LH mixing in the lowest subband is significantly reduced and the induced superconducting gap is close to $\Delta_{3/2}=\Delta$ for all of the considered confinement lengths.
+This is consistent with the behavior of the effective $g$ factor [see Fig.~\ref{fig:field_and_strain_dependence_parabolic}(e)] and the spin-orbit energy [see Fig.~\ref{fig:field_and_strain_dependence_parabolic}(f)], where especially the latter decreases significantly with increasing strain.